civil-society-dev/civilsociety.dev/content/learning/software-development/index.md

 title: "Software Development: Building Digital Infrastructure for Civil Society"
 date: 2025-01-15
 featureImageCaption: Photo by <a href="https://unsplash.com/@kellysikkema?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Kelly Sikkema</a> on <a href="https://unsplash.com/photos/woman-wearing-black-t-shirt-holding-white-computer-keyboard-YK0HPwWDJ1I?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>
-summary: "Software development is a critical aspect of civil society's digital sovereignty.
-This article explores how development practices, tools, and approaches can either reinforce dependency or enable sovereignty, emphasizing the importance of building independent, adaptable, and resilient software systems."
+summary: "Software development is a critical aspect of civil society's digital self-determination.
+This article explores how development practices, tools, and approaches can either reinforce dependency or enable self-determination, emphasizing the importance of building independent, adaptable, and resilient software systems."
 ---

 ## Introduction

 Software development is not merely a technical activity but a form of infrastructure building with profound implications for human freedom and agency.
 As digital systems increasingly mediate civic life, the ability to create, modify, and control software becomes essential for civil society's independence and effectiveness.

-In this article, we explore software development through the lens of civil society values—examining how development practices, tools, and approaches can either reinforce dependency or enable sovereignty.
+In this article, we explore software development through the lens of civil society values—examining how development practices, tools, and approaches can either reinforce dependency or enable self-determination.
 We'll address both practical aspects of creating software and the broader implications of development choices for organizational autonomy and mission.

 ## Why Software Development Matters for Civil Society